A few months ago, Seth and I had the privilege of interviewing self-storage investing expert Scott Meyers in episode 28 of the REtipster podcast.

 Here, Scott wraps up the videos with an expounded version of chapter 17 in the written manual.
 He just shares from his experience, what it takes to be truly successful.

 Now, for the final section of the course, the bonus section gave me a lot of trouble.
 Originally, when I clicked on the bonus section, it kept redirecting to the homepage.
 It corrected itself eventually, though I don't know exactly what caused the change.

-There are a couple different sections that are pretty self-explanatory like how to submit a deal to Scott’s team, a link to sign up for the Live Events and so on, but I want to highlight the areas that may need a little more explanation.
+There are a couple of different sections that are pretty self-explanatory like how to submit a deal to Scott's team, a link to sign up for the Live Events, and so on, but I want to highlight the areas that may need a little more explanation.